All our strengths are our weaknesses at the same time.

 - Psychology of color.
 Color not only expresses emotions and mood but also manages them.
 Warm colors, for example, cause the active emotions while cold colors call for the feeling of comfort.

 - The match between the color and the product designation.
 For example, if you advertise a food product, it is not desirable to use the so-called “non-edible” colors like blue.
 But in the detergent commercials, this color will be very effective.

 - Current color trends.
 It is known that the colors are subjected to fashion.
 Therefore, think about whether the chosen color gamut corresponds to the current trends and tendencies.
 Still, you shouldn’t blindly follow the fashion – better be guided by common sense and intuition.

 - Versatility.
-Choosing a specific color, you have to imagine that it will be present not only on the product packaging or a magazine cover but also on the website and television.
+Choosing a specific color, you have to imagine that it will be present not only on the product packaging, custom boxes or a magazine cover but also on the website and television.
 Not all colors look equally good in different conditions.